gjbex/Fortran-MOOC/source_code/arrays/README.md

 1. `normalize.f90`: normalize a matrix by broadcasting a la numpy.
 1. `normalize_performance.f90`: performance test for normalization using `spread` versus other methods.
+1. `allocate_from_source.f90`: illustrates allocating an array using source.
 1. `CMakeLists.txt`: CMake file to build the applications.